-Remind your legislators of the strong relationship between domestic violence and animal abuse, and of the important role companion animals play in the lives of women and families in crisis.
-Please ask your US senators to cosponsor the Pet and Women Safety (PAWS) Act, S. 322.
+October is Domestic Violence Awareness Month.
+There is a strong relationship between domestic violence and animal abuse, and companion animals play an important role in the lives of women and families in crisis.
+This is a good time to remind your US senators to cosponsor the Pet and Women Safety (PAWS) Act, S. 322.

 Victims of domestic violence fear not only for their own safety, but also for that of their companion animals.
 Having no safe place for their pets prevents many victims from leaving their abusers.
 The PAWS Act would help remove that roadblock.

 When there is violence in the home, it can be directed at everyone—spouses or partners, children, elderly family members, and companion animals.
 Abusers are well aware of the bond between their victims and their pets, and they exploit that bond to frighten, control, manipulate, and even “punish” their human victims.
 A number of surveys over the years have revealed the grim statistics:

 - Up to 48 percent of battered women indicated they had delayed leaving a dangerous situation out of concern for their companion animals’ safety.

 - Between 49 percent and 86 percent reported that their pets had been threatened, harmed, or killed by their partners.

 - 85 percent of domestic violence shelters indicated that women coming to their facilities spoke of incidents of pet abuse.

 The PAWS Act would help programs provide shelter and housing assistance for the companion animals of victims of domestic violence.
 It would also take the crucial step of including pets in federal law pertaining to interstate stalking, protection order violations, and restitution, and urge states to allow pets to be included under protection orders (as 33 states, the District of Columbia, and Puerto Rico have already done).